AppDaddy-Software-Solutions-Inc/framework-markup-language/pull_request_template.md

 ### Test template with comments for reviewer (remove if not applicable):
-Paste a complete test template within the xml markdown and if applicable write here how to effectivly reproduce your test.
+Paste a complete test template within the xml markdown and if applicable write here how to effectively reproduce your test.

 <details>
 <summary> Show Example FML Template </summary>